hatkeson/Pool-Permits-Web-Scraping/README.md

 # Pool-Permit-Web-Scraping
 Web Scraping Project

-This program takes the table from https://mcesearch.monroecounty-fl.gov/search/permits/ and scrapes it for all open pool and spa permits in Monroe County, Florida.
+This program takes scrapes various county websites for all pool and spa permits, exporting it to a single excel file
-It first uses Selenium with Python to scrape and create a csv file, then uses an R script to convert the csv into a Microsoft Excel file.

 TODO:
 Add the following websites: